Skip to main content

 Every AI phone agent is built on three core technologies working together:

 Large Language Model (LLM): This is the "brain" of the agent.
 It receives the transcribed text, understands the caller's intent, and generates an appropriate response.
-The LLM is customized with your business context — your services, hours, team, FAQ, and call-handling rules — so it responds accurately for your specific practice.
+The LLM is customized with your business context — your services, hours, team, FAQ, and call-handling rules — so it responds accurately for your specific business.

 Text-to-Speech (TTS): The LLM's response is converted back into natural-sounding audio and played to the caller.
 Modern TTS voices are nearly indistinguishable from human speech, with natural pacing, intonation, and even appropriate pauses.